nxbisgin/Advice-for-Microsoft-s-New-Movie-Studio/README.md

 ![graph1](./images/IMDBratingByPeople.png)

-* What are some reasons why your analysis might not fully solve the business problem?

         I think there are many other factors to consider, such as the time of the year, the economy or any crisis going on, that are not included in this analysis.
 Therefore, this primary analysis will give a general idea about where to start, but more analysis should be done for better understanding of the industry.

-* What else could you do in the future to improve this project?

         I can focus on directors, or actors in specific instead of people in general.
 I can also seperate genre categories and do a more comprehensive analysis.
 ***